 With the current global pandemic, we are all forced to adjust to a new norm and the wedding industry is perhaps one of the most affected by it.
 Even as our country lifts the community quarantine, we are still expected to follow a number of rules for our own good.
-The foreseeable future dictates no big gathering allowed, traveling being limited, and being tight on cash flow.
+The foreseeable future dictates no big gatherings allowed, traveling being limited, and being tight on cash flow.
 Many couples are already calling off their wedding bookings, but if you are one of those who still want to push through, an intimate wedding might just be the answer.

-In fact, it could be next big trend in the wedding scene.
+In fact, it could be the next big trend in the wedding scene.
 Here’s how you can pull one off stylishly:

 1. Consider Having a Civil Wedding.